 Compared to a Holter device, a heart rate strap is light and unobtrusive to wear.
 Its small size, snug fit and full water resistance allow for a normal life, including exercise, showering and even swimming.
 The sports-related design means that using a chest strap is not associated with stigmatizing health problems, which may happen with Holter monitors.

-2. Practical to use
+2. Practical and inexpensive to use

 Chest strap ECG monitors are simple enough for the patient to use independently.
 The operating process is considerably simpler than with Holter devices.
 For instance, the patient does not need to see care personnel to have the chest strap attached or to start and stop recording.
 Instead, the device can be sent to a patient or picked up from a care facility without a separate appointment.
 This saves the patient’s time and effort and can bring significant cost savings to the healthcare system.